 - When to Go: The pools can get flooded during spring snowmelt run-off, summer and fall or winter are good times to experience the springs safely.
 Early evenings and weekends can be busy, so why not pick another time of day, in order to have the best experience

-- Pack In, Pack Out: These primitive hot springs have no amenities or bathroom facilities, there are no trash containers and no caretaker.
+- Pack In, Pack Out: These primitive hot springs have a port-a-potty bathroom and no trash containers.
 Please be mindful and pack out everything you bring in, do not bring glass, and Leave No Trace

 - Limit the Crowds: Penny Hot Springs is small in capacity—about 20 feet across and 2 feet deep so enough room for about 10-12 people.
-If you see more than four cars at the turnout, why not visit another local hot springs instead, such as Avalanche Ranch Hot Springs or Iron Mountain in Glenwood Springs
+If the parking lot is full, why not visit another local hot springs instead, such as Avalanche Ranch Hot Springs or Iron Mountain in Glenwood Springs

-- Be a Good Bather: While there are no rules please exercise common decency around your fellow bathers with regards to communal behavior
+- Be a Good Bather: Please exercise common decency around your fellow bathers with regards to communal behavior, also no amplified music and no drones

-- Please Note: This is an unmanaged asset.
-There are no restroom facilities at this location.
-Access is tricky and dangerous, at times.
+Please Note: Access is tricky and dangerous, at times.
 Please respect and preserve.
 Usage is at your own risk.

 For more information visit the Pitkin County Website